Yusra230/WorkTrace/README.md

 ## Why Now?

-AI-native work is becoming normal in software engineering, education, and hiring.
-People increasingly use AI to research, write, debug, and decide.
-Organizations still need a fair way to understand how that work happened.
+AI-native work is becoming normal.
+Technical hiring, enterprise AI upskilling, and AI-native education all need better evidence of how people work with AI, not only what they produce.

-The question is no longer only, “What did this person produce?”
-It is also, “How did they work with AI, evidence, and judgment to produce it?”
-WorkTrace is built for that gap.
+WorkTrace fits where human judgment still matters: when someone must investigate carefully, test an AI suggestion, and explain a decision.

 ## How It Works